nirkraw/Haiclue/components_state_haiclue.md

 style clue construction so it can be wider aka not overlap remove numbers make case insensitive add error for empty room name

+add css highlighting to cards when on guess phase